White House bashes Greene over threat to not fund government without impeachment inquiry

 Biden has requested Congress approve roughly $40 billion in supplemental spending, which includes $24 billion in military, financial and humanitarian assistance for Ukraine.

-He has also requested $12 billion in supplemental funds to ensure the FEMA has enough money to respond to natural disasters, as well as to handle future disasters, asks that have become more pressing in the wake of the Maui wildfires and Hurricane Idalia.
+He has also requested $12 billion in supplemental funds to ensure the Federal Emergency Management Agency has enough money to respond to natural disasters, as well as to handle future disasters, asks that have become more pressing in the wake of the Maui wildfires and Hurricane Idalia.

-Additionally, the Washington Post first reported that among the new funding requests are an additional $1.4 billion to fund nutritional aid programs for low-income families, as well as $1.9 billion for the Office of Refugee Resettlement to handle thousands of new arrivals from Haiti and Cuba.
+Additionally, as the Washington Post first reported, the new funding requests include an additional $1.4 billion to fund nutritional aid programs for low-income families, as well as $1.9 billion for the Office of Refugee Resettlement to handle thousands of new arrivals from Haiti and Cuba.